Air and water don't mix when it comes to compressed air systems.

 Activated carbon is more resilient than silica gel, and so it can be regenerated and reused rather than continuously replaced.

 With two towers containing activated carbon, a desiccant dryer can actually regenerate one tower while using the other to adsorb incoming moisture.
 This creates a continuous cycle that makes the dryer very reliable.

-As the incoming air is passed through the silica gel, the moisture sticks to the surface of the many small pours contained in it.
-This process is called adsorption
+As the incoming air is passed through the silica gel, the moisture sticks to the surface of the many small pores contained in it.
+This process is called adsorption.

 When the silica has become fully saturated, it generally changes color, indicating that it needs to be replaced.